Star Wars Ignites Darth Revan's Live-Action Debut Hopes With Official New Photo

 Lucasfilm/LEGO

-Revan's popularity has only increased over the past few years, and Star Wars has even included him in certain non-canon projects.
+Revan's popularity has only increased over the past few years, and Star Wars even included him in certain non-canon projects.
 For example, he was a character in the recently released LEGO Star Wars special on Disney+ titled Rebuild the Galaxy - Pieces of the Past.
-He was also featured in a small teaser for a remake of the original Knights of the Old Republic game that may never happen, as it was announced years ago with no news that it has moved forward at all.
+He was also featured in a small teaser for a remake of the original Knights of the Old Republic game that may never happen, as it was announced years ago with no news of it moving forward.

 Darth Revan in the Knights of the Old Republic remake.